Halkhoori2000/Historic-Data-Loading-Public/README.md

 # ETL-Framework for Manual Files
 This is a public showcase of Historic Data Loading.
-The full project us maintained in a private repository.
+The full project is maintained in a private repository.

 Purpose:
 Maximizing shareholders' returns by leveraging on data and building the foundation to have an efficent access to data